e-n-f/wchar-clarification-request/README.md

 The C99 standard attempted to provide a complete set of the necessary types, conversions, and utility functions for two text representations: multibyte characters as sequences of `char` bytes, and wide characters as single `wchar_t` code points.
 However,

-* `wchar_t` is popularly regarded as unportable and insufficent, because some platforms prematurely defined it to be only 16 bits wide.
+* `wchar_t` is popularly regarded as unportable and insufficent, because some platforms prematurely defined it to be only 16 bits wide and are locked in to that decision.
 * The stream orientation concept for I/O puts programs that attempt to read or write multibyte text in constant danger of accidentally invoking undefined behavior.
 * The standard does not specify whether the digits of `wchar_t` are contiguous and in order.
 * There is no way to enumerate the members of `wctype` character classes.